-- Line length should have a maximum of approximately 90 characters.
-If in doubt, make a longer line or break the line between clear concepts. - Each class should be contained in its own file. - If a file runs longer than 2,000 lines...it should probably be refactored and split. - All imports should occur at the top of the file. - Do not use single-line conditions:
+- Do not terminate lines with semicolons. - Line length should have a maximum of approximately 90 characters.
+If in doubt, make a longer line or break the line between clear concepts. - Each class should be contained in its own file.

+- If a file runs longer than 2,000 lines... it should probably be refactored and split. - All imports should occur at the top of the file. - Do not use single-line conditions:

 '''

 GOOD

 if x:

 do_something()

+BAD

 if x: do_something()

 '''